JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 In Discrete BCQ, we use the Actor-Critic structure.
 The Critic is modeled as $Q(s,\cdot)$, and the Actor is modeled as $L(s,\cdot)$ (likelihood of the state).

 `θ` is the regularization coefficient.
-When calculating the loss in Discrete BCQ, it uses likelihood of the state to regularize:
+When calculating the loss in Discrete BCQ, it uses the likelihood of the state to regularize:
 ```julia
 logit = AC.actor(s)
 actor_loss + critic_loss + θ * mean(logit .^ 2)